OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 * The third expression must modify the loop variable using `++`, `--`, `+=`, or `-=`.

+Because loop iterations may execute out of order there is no way to predictably stop the loop in the middle.
 The `break` statement may not be used to exit the body of a `cilk_for` loop.

-[In the section on behavior, to be written, discuss exceptions thrown from the loop body.
-An exception probably aborts an unpredictable amount of later work.]
+An exception thrown out of a loop body is only guaranteed to terminate the current iteration.
+(Also, any later iteration of the same grain; see below.)
+The effect on other iterations is unpredictable; they may run to completion or not run at all.

 #### Grain size